Prejwel/Python-programs/README.md

 Python-programs
-Basic python programs which will be helpful while working on projects.
+ { Basic python programs which will be helpful while working on projects }